HomeGuidesAPI ReferenceRelease notes

 export AWS_PAGER=""

-This step involves executing AWS CLI commands to create an SQS queue that will be linked to your S3 bucket to receive notifications.
+1. Create SQS Queue:Execute these AWS CLI commands to create an SQS queue.
+This queue will be linked to your S3 bucket to receive notifications.

 QUEUE_URL=$(aws sqs create-queue --queue-name $QUEUE_NAME --region $REGION --output text --query 'QueueUrl')